First-Timers Guide to Sonoma Wine Country

 If you’re doing lunch on your own, the girl & the fig is famously Wine Country, right on the Sonoma Plaza.

-Sondra Bernstein is the proprietor of this Michelin Bib award-winning destination restaurant, giving us a charming, cottage-style café with a lavishly landscaped hideaway patio in the back.
+Sondra Bernstein is the proprietor of this Michelin Bib award-winning destination restaurant, giving you a charming, cottage-style café with a lavishly landscaped hideaway patio in the back.
 You will also find historic buildings on the plaza in the Sonoma State Historic Park, including the northernmost California mission.

-Explore the Sonoma Square
+Explore the Sonoma Plaza

 You can spend most of the afternoon wandering the wonderful shops here, and enjoying tastings at the many tasting rooms throughout.